Research

 PUBLICATIONS:

-“Rereading Nietzsche with Philosophical Hermeneutics: “Life” as the “Hermeneutic Situation”.”
-Epoché: A Journal for the History of Philosophy, Volume 28 (2023) (winner of Hans-Georg Gadamer essay prize (North American Society for Philosophical Hermeneutics)) (forthcoming).
+“Rereading Nietzsche with Philosophical Hermeneutics: ‘Life’ as the ‘Hermeneutic Situation’.”
+Epoché: A Journal for the History of Philosophy, Vol. 28, No. 2 (2024) (winner of Hans-Georg Gadamer essay prize (North American Society for Philosophical Hermeneutics).

 “Prolegomena to Any Future Historicizing: The Dilthey-Husserl Debate and Why It Matters for Critical Phenomenology.”
 Puncta: Journal of Critical Phenomenology, Vol. 4, No. 1 (2021): 107-126.